jihoonog/School-Notes-Public/README.md

 ```

 ## Future Goals
 - Typeset mp4s or gifs into the notes.
-(I know this is possible within Windows Adobe Acrobat but not on Linux Adobe Acrobat)
+(I know this is possible within Windows Adobe Acrobat but not in Linux Adobe Acrobat)
 - Create a .sty template for assignments (Not in DnD format, Summer 2019 project)

 ## Done/Somewhat Done